Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$: Invariants of isotopy classes of Morse polynomials

 \subsection{Trivial invariant}

-The simplest invariant of isotopy classes of Morse functions on ${\mathbb R}^2$ is the triplet $(m_-, m_{\times}, m_+)$ of numbers of their minima, saddlepoints and maxima.
+The simplest invariant of isotopy classes of Morse polynomials in ${\mathbb R}^2$ is their passport (\ref{passp}).
+In the case of degree three polynomials this is a complete invariant, see \S \ref{statpr}.

-In the case of degree 3 polynomials this is a complete invariant.
-Indeed, the four components of the complement of the caustic in the left part of Fig.~\ref{pyramid} are characterized by values $(1, 2, 1),$ $ (1, 1, 0),$ $ (0, 1, 1) $ and $(0, 0, 0)$ of this invariant; three components in the right-hand part are characterized by values $(1, 3, 0),$ $ (0, 3, 1)$ and $(0, 2, 0)$.

-Obviously, for degree 4 polynomials with non-degenerate principal parts the sum of these three numbers is odd not exceeding 9, and the Euler number $m_- - m_{\times} + m_+$ is equal to 1 for polynomials of types $ X_9^+$ and $X_9^-$, to $-1$ for $X_9^1$, and to $-3$ for $X_9^2$.
-By this reason, we will characterize such triplets by only pairs of numbers: the total number $M$ of real critical points and the number $m_+$ of maxima.
+By the index considerations, for any degree four Morse polynomial with non-discriminantal principal part the sum of three numbers of the passport is an odd number not greater than 9, and the {\em Euler number} $m_- - m_{\times} + m_+$ is 1 for $ X_9^+$ and $X_9^-$ polynomials, $-1$ for $X_9^1$, and $-3$ for $X_9^2$.
+Therefore, when studying polynomials of one of these three types we will characterize the triplets $(m_-, m_\times, m_+)$ only by pairs of numbers: the total number $M= m_- + m_\times + m_+$ of real critical points and the number $m_+$ of maxima.

-In Table \ref{TX+}, for all these types $X_9^{\ast}$ we list all pairs $(M, m_+)$ which can be realized by some Morse polynomials with principal parts of these types, and indicate the numbers of (known to us) rigid isotopy classes of these realizations.
+In Table \ref{TX+}, we list all pairs $(M, m_+)$ which (according to the results formulated in \S \ref{mthms} below) can be realized by Morse polynomials with principal parts of types $X_9^+$, $X_9^1$ and $X_9^2$.
+Namely, we give there the numbers of isotopy classes of these realizations with given pairs $(M, m_+)$.
+The analogous table for $X_9^-$ can be obtained from the table for $X_9^+$ by replacing the numbers 0 and 1 in the left column by 5 and 4, respectively.